 I’m an assistant professor in the Computer Science Department at Tufts University.
 My research focuses on computer security, with an emphasis on the human factors affecting security professionals.
-I’m interested in understanding the processes and mental models of professionals who perform security related tasks such as vulnerability discovery, network defense, and malware analysis to provide research-based recommendations for education, policy, and automation changes to best leverage human intelligence against challenging computer security problems.
+I’m interested in understanding the processes and mental models of professionals who are required to perform security tasks daily such as secure development, vulnerability discovery, network defense, and operational security to provide research-based recommendations for education, policy, and automation changes to best leverage human intelligence against challenging computer security problems.

 I am pleased to work with some excellent graduate students, including:

-Students I have supervised or worked closely with in the past: Seth Rabin (UMD CS ugrad, now at Wayfair), Desiree Abrokwa (UMD CS ugrad), Mary Nicole Dugay Punzalan (UMD CS ugrad) and Eric Zhang (UMD CS ugrad).
+Students I have supervised or worked closely with in the past: Seth Rabin (UMD CS ugrad, now at Wayfair), Desiree Abrokwa (UMD CS ugrad), Mary Nicole Dugay Punzalan (UMD CS ugrad, now at Lockheed Martin) and Eric Zhang (UMD CS ugrad).

 PhD in Computer Science, 2020